kisinga/R-Instat/electron-app/ARCHITECTURE_COMPARISON.md

 ## 9. Summary

-The Electron rewrite has made **correct architectural decisions** at every layer: immutable R code generation, signal-based reactivity, process isolation, enforced dialog lifecycle, and dependency injection.
-These choices will pay dividends as the dialog count grows.

-The gap is not architectural - it's **volume and domain knowledge**.
+With the Electron rewrite, the remaining gap is not architectural - it's **volume and domain knowledge**.
 The missing dialogs each represent domain-specific R code that must be manually encoded in builder functions.
 No framework change eliminates this work — but the generic dialog system significantly reduces the per-dialog effort for the ~88% of operations that fit a standard form pattern.

 **Porting economics** (measured March 2026): Simple dialogs can be ported as JSON specs (~20 lines each) referencing existing builders.
 With 20 builders registered, ~83% of VB.NET dialogs need only a JSON file — no TypeScript.
 The remaining ~17% need custom builders.